The Difference Between a Shovel and a Spade

 Yep…Google it!
 I am telling you the truth.

 The first time I heard this was back at Capilano College where I took Horticulture.
 The entire class looked dumb founded when the prof told us.
-They we were, standing in the rain getting ready to edge the beds on our practicum at Park and Tilford Gardens, all staring down at our shovels….err, I mean spades.
+There we were, standing in the rain getting ready to edge the beds on our practicum at Park and Tilford Gardens, all staring down at our shovels….err, I mean spades.

-Both have long handles but spades usually have a D at the top for gripping.
+Both have long handles but spades typically have a D at the top for gripping.
 They both are intended to move earth and materials, but the shovel is better for ‘scooping and lifting’ and the flat edge of the spade is better for ‘cutting and scraping’.

 I really only have 7 basic go-to tool’s that do numerous jobs.
 When you have a big yard (or a small shed! ) you work more efficiently with fewer tools.
 If I don’t have to lug around silly tools that are only good for doing one job…I won’t.
 I will do a post on basic tools a gardener ever really needs shortly….stay tuned.